Election Administration

 The politics of election administration

-I have studied why election administration might change in a democracy.
+Why election administration might change in a democracy?
 A number of factors are important.
 These might include technological change and demographic change.
-But often the interests of politicians is important, as I have demonstrated in recent articles in the journals British Politics and Contemporary Politics
+But often the interests of politicians is important, as I have demonstrated in Elite Statecraft and Election Administration.

 Poll workers and electoral administration